-Applications for the 2014 funding round are now being accepted from publicly funded schools, Academies and Free Schools throughout the UK who meet the eligibility criteria.
+The 2015 bidding process will commence in June 2014 with applications being accepted from publicly funded schools, academies and free schools throughout the UK who meet the eligibility criteria.
 Local Authorities are also able to apply in support of these schools.
 The grant application pack consists of 5 documents:-

 - a covering letter explaining the role of the fund and the type of information required

 - frequently asked questions (FAQs) about the fund